nafreesv/Data-Analytics-Portfolio/README.md

 This repository contains my data analytics portfolio projects completed using Python programming language, SQL, and Tableau.

 ## Python Projects
-### Analyzing the Data Collected by HR Department and Building a Random Forest Model that Predicts Whether or not an Employee will Leave the Company.
+### Analyzing the Data Collected by the HR Department and Building a Random Forest Model that Predicts Whether or not an Employee will Leave the Company.
 **Code Notebook Link:**

 **Description:**